HannahBagtasos/Web-Scraper/README.md

 # Web Scraping Project
- Learning Python and how to web scrape websites
+ Learning Python and how to web scrape webpages